Are you unsure of the differences between an air purifier and a humidifier? Hey – it’s totally ok! A long time ago so was I!

 Getting sick is already tough – but it’s even worse in dry air!
-Maintaining a health humidity level is essential to heal from a cold or other sickness.
+Maintaining a healthy humidity level is essential for healing a cold or other sicknesses.
 You’re more prone to suffer coughing, sneezing, and even feel the effects of dust and allergens more than you normally would.

 I don’t know about you, but I sniffle quite a bit when I’m having nose problems.
-After using my humidifier I’ve been enjoying much less discomfort like I used to.
+After using my humidifier I’ve enjoyed much less discomfort than I used to.

 Allergies and asthma

-Another consequence is that those with asthma may possibly have an attacked triggered.
+Another result is that those with asthma may have an attack triggered.
 When using the heating system in your home, dust, pollen, and other allergens are often distributed in the air.
 They can irritate your airways.